 Our goal is to make it easier for you to meet the needs of your family member who has problems with thinking and memory, and to help you maintain your own wellbeing.
-The program is free and available to caregivers who live in any of the five boroughs of New York City.
+The program is free and available to family caregivers who live in any of the five boroughs of New York City.
 Family caregivers include spouses, adult children and grandchildren, other relatives, and close friends.

 The Alzheimer’s Disease and Related Dementias Family Support Program is led by Mary S. Mittelman, DrPH, and supported by a five-year grant from the New York State Department of Health.

 For more information about our services, please call 646-754-2277.
 If you would like us to call you, please email firstname.lastname@example.org.
 Include your name, phone number, and the best time for us to reach you.